 All shipstaff and travellers should be made aware of the risks, symptoms and the actions to take.

 Typical symptoms include fever, cough, difficulty in breathing and fatigue.
 Symptoms may appear in as few as 2 days or as long as 14 days after exposure.
+COVID-19 is spread through respiratory droplets when an infected person coughs, sneezes or speaks.
+People can also be infected by touching a contaminated surface and then their eyes, mouth or nose.

 - Wash hands regularly with soap and water for at least 20 seconds, particularly when you get home or into work